Unlocking the potential of the black soldier fly manure

 Black Soldier Fly larvae fed on various materials

-Recent research conducted by Wedwitschka et al. (2023) explored the bioenergy potential of frass from Black Soldier Fly (BSF) larvae fed on various materials.
-Six distinct frass samples were analyzed, each derived from larvae fed on corn silage (CS), brewer’s spent grain (BS), thin stillage from bioethanol production (ST), aquatic plants (water-seeds) of the Elodea genus (EL), wheat bran (BR), and frass from a pilot plant (IF_PP) fed with cereal grains.
+A recent study by Wedwitschka et al. (2023) examined the bioenergy potential of frass from Black Soldier Fly (BSF) larvae.
+The larvae were fed on different materials.
+These included corn silage (CS), brewer’s spent grain (BS), and thin stillage (ST).
+They also included aquatic plants from the Elodea genus (EL), wheat bran (BR), and pilot plant frass (IF_PP).

 The highest methane observed methane yield